-Performance appraisals tend to be something businesses either embrace, ignore or conduct in a fairly half-hearted manner because they know they should do them but don’t really want to.
-The businesses who either ignore or are half-hearted about performance appraisals tend to be those who haven’t seen any benefit arise from them.
+Performance appraisals tend to be something businesses either embrace, ignore, or conduct in a fairly half-hearted manner.
+This is because they know they should do them but don’t really want to.
+The businesses that don’t fully engage with performance appraisals tend to be those who haven’t seen any benefit from them.

 We wouldn’t be a particularly good HR consultancy if we sat here and told you all that it was fine to ignore the area of performance appraisals.
-We know that they can have a really positive impact on business performance and that they are key to helping you manage poor performers.
-However, when they aren’t done well these benefits aren’t realised and therefore the reasons for doing them aren’t clear to the business.
+We know that they can have a really positive impact on business performance.
+In addition, we know that they are key to helping you manage poor performers.
+However, when they aren’t done well these benefits aren’t realised.
+Therefore the reasons for doing them aren’t clear to the business.

 We thought it would be worth sharing with you some of the common issues with performance appraisals so that you can think about changes you could make to get the most out of the process.